delftswa/delftswa.github.io/chapters/intro/intro.md

 [viewpoints]: http://www.viewpoints-and-perspectives.info/home/viewpoints/
 [perspectives]: http://www.viewpoints-and-perspectives.info/home/perspectives/

 The first theme is outward looking, focusing on the use of the system.
 Thus, many of the chapters contain an explicit [stakeholder analysis], as well as a description of the [context] in which the systems operate.
-These were based on available on line documentation, as well as on an analysis of open and recently closed issues for these systems.
+These were based on available online documentation, as well as on an analysis of open and recently closed issues for these systems.

 [context]: http://www.viewpoints-and-perspectives.info/home/viewpoints/context/
 [stakeholder analysis]: http://www.mindtools.com/pages/article/newPPM_07.htm